What is Public Access Testing?

 Is Public Access Testing Mandatory?

 The short answer is no—public access testing is not legally required under the Americans with Disabilities Act (ADA), and no one can force you to complete it.
 However, any ethical and responsible training program will include some form of public testing for both the dog and the handler.
-At ACT, both the Medical Service Dog Program and the Therapy Dog Course require all dogs and handlers to pass Temperament Testing and Public Access Testing before entering the program.
+At ACT, both the Medical Service Dog Program and the Therapy Dog Course require all dogs and handlers to pass Temperament Testing and Public Access Testing before completing either program.
 These evaluations are absolutely essential and set the foundation for safe, reliable service and therapy work.

-Public access testing is designed to assess how well a dog behaves in real-world situations, such as busy public spaces, around loud noises, other animals, and unfamiliar environments.
-The goal is to ensure the dog can remain calm, focused, and in control while supporting its handler.
 This isn’t just about good manners—it’s about safety, trust, and reducing risk.
 When a dog passes public access testing, it shows that they are ready to assist their handler without causing disruption or danger.
 It also protects the handler and the public by reducing the chance of incidents that could lead to complaints or liability issues.
 For handlers, this means greater peace of mind knowing their dog meets high standards and is truly prepared for the responsibilities of working in public.

 Request a Free Personal Evaluation